 Tobacco farms and factories, I learn, are actually located closer to the city of Santiago, in the Dominican Republic.

 The Arturo Fuentes Cigar Club, in Santo Domingo, is mostly a retail smoke shop, but it is also a gathering place for those who love to smoke their cigars and talk about the experience.
-It is a place, later in the evening for anyone who wants to shop for fine cigars and accessories, have a drink, book one of the private smoking rooms, or just sit in the common smoking area and share cigar stories with people who love to share some of their favorites..
+It is a place, later in the evening, for anyone who wants to shop for fine cigars and accessories, have a drink, book one of the private smoking rooms for a personal party, or just sit in the bar and share cigar stories with people who love to hear them.

-Alan, my cigar brother, tells me he met Carlito Fuentes at a cigar exposition in Las Vegas, Nevada a few years back and has a photo of Carlito and himself with Carlito’s sister.
+Alan, my cigar loving brother, tells me he met Carlito Fuentes at a cigar exposition in Las Vegas, Nevada a few years back and has a photo of Carlito and himself with Carlito’s sister.
 Alan likes the “858” Maduro’s and appreciates the civic works of the Fuentes family.

-This morning the store has just opened up, the cleaning staff is at work, and the receptionist is kind to show me the cigar vault, answer questions, wait for me to call my brother, and show me some of the Club’s refinements.
-One of the coolest features is a little room off the main lobby that has individual lockers stocked with their owners personal stash of cigars so they can have one any time they are in the Club without waiting.
+One of the coolest areas is a little room, off the main lobby, that has individual lockers stocked with their owners own personal stash of cigars so they can have one any time they are in the Club, without waiting.
 One of the lockers is owned by Angel Jimeniz, a professional golfer you see on television in major international tournaments.
 His name is written on a nice little card in a slot on the door of one of the lockers.

-The sales girl finds a nice box for the cigars I buy for Alan, rings up the sale and packs them nicely, calls me a cab and advises me that the cab ride is ” not more than two hundred pesos ” which turns out to be 100% correct.
+The sales girl finds me a nice box for the cigars I buy for Alan, rings up my sale and packs Alan’s cigars nicely, calls me a cab, and advises me that the cab ride is ” not more than two hundred pesos ” which turns out to be 100% correct.

-The people on this island are exceedingly gracious.
+People on this island are exceedingly gracious.

-If they had a store in the Zona Colonia, I would be there every evening, cradling a cigar, still in its wrapper, in my right hand.
+If they had this store, in the Zona Colonia, I would be there every evening, cradling a cigar, still in its wrapper, in my right hand.